CodyFreeman/ImageExifReader/README.md

 In case the file does not exist an exception is thrown

 ### Running tests
 Image Exif Reader comes with phpunit tests and a phpunit.xml file.
-To run phpunit tests, simply invoke phpunit in the root folder of this project.

-If you have installed phpunit through composer simply run:

-`<yourPath>/vendor/bin/phpunit <yourPath>/vendor/Freeman/ImageExifReader`.

 ## Version History
 1.0.0: Initial release on GitHub and Packagist